fastrgv/CoTerminalApps/README.md

 **ver 1.2.0 -- 29dec18**

-* Now request only high-priority rather than realtime-priority;
+* Now request only high-priority rather than realtime-priority on Windows;
 * Now deliver 7z archives for better compression and simplicity of extraction on all 3 platforms.